safinal/compositional-image-retrieval/README.md

 - **Identify and return** the single most relevant matching image from a provided database.

-Figure 1 serves as an example of this task.
+The figure below serves as an example of this task:
 <p class="row" float="left" align="middle">
 <img style="width: 80%; height: auto;" src="assets/task.png"/>
-<figcaption style="text-align: center; font-size: 14px; color: gray;">Figure 1: Example of query processing and result retrieval.</figcaption>
 </p>

 ## 🚀 Our Approach